Service: Nelka with AS 984 Movement

 Turn the movement around and fit the motion works and the keyless works.

 Flip the movement to the top plate and reinstall the pallet fork.
-Wind the watch a couple times to test the escapement.
+Wind the watch a couple of times to test the escapement.
 The pallet fork should snap to the other position with the lightest touch.

 Place the balance in position and enjoy watching the movement come alive.